Call to Speak with a Specialist

 Our WMP development and validation services for public buildings, commercial buildings, residential facilities, lodging and resorts, and industrial facilities include the development and validation of a site-specific WMP to reduce the growth and spread of building-related Legionella following best-practice guidance as noted by the American National Standards Institute (ANSI) / American Society of Heating, Refrigerating and Air Conditioning Engineers (ASHRAE®) under Standard 188.
 RHP professionals work with onsite staff, management and owners to review WMP requirements and evaluate the current building water system design; develop a redesigned water system flow diagram; and assist with the development of a custom WMP.
 Following implementation of a site-specific WMP, RHP experts proficient and trained in providing Legionella water testing services, can assist with WMP validation plan either on a quarterly, bi-annually, annually or one-time sampling, by the collection of water samples analyzed by a CDC-elite Legionella laboratory testing facility.
 RHP is also a Legionella Assessment and Management Plan Support (LAMPS) partner.

-RHP experts have decades of experience and knowledge in providing Legionella consulting services for residential, commercial, public and industrial buildings, including:
+RHP experts have decades of experience and knowledge in providing Legionella consulting services for commercial, public and industrial buildings, including:

 - Retirement communities